Nordix/ctraffic/README.md

 ## Analyze saved data

 In automatic testing the statistics is saved for later analysis.
+The -analyze option has 3 options `throughput|connections|hosts`.

 In the example below a local server is used and is killed around 5 seconds after the test is started;

 ```